danielatrivella/np3_ligand/README.md

 ---------------------------------
 #### Auto installation

-Two scripts are provided for the CPU and the GPU installation.
+Two scripts are provided for the CPU and the GPU auto installation.
-The Minkowski Engine python package, for DL training and validation, is installed by clonning its github source code in the current folder and running the setup with corresponding parameters (preferred than the installation with pip).
+The Minkowski Engine python package, for DL training and validation, is installed by cloning its github source code into the lib folder and running its setup script with corresponding parameters (more recommended than the installation with pip).

 For **CPU** only installation, run the script: